kubewarden/docs/docs/howtos/production-deployments.md

       effect: "NoExecute"
 ```

-In this example, the tolerations defined will be applied to the controller
+In this example, the tolerations defined are applied to the controller
 deployment, audit scanner cronjob, and the PolicyServer custom resource.

 ## Affinity/Anti-Affinity